the-mod-archive/modarchive/README.md

         "--settings=modarchive.settings.dev"
     ],

-Create a `settings.json` in the `.vscode` directory that contains the following:
+Create a `settings.json` in the `.vscode` directory that contains the following.
+You will need a different key if you are not in a Windows environment.

     {
         "terminal.integrated.env.windows": {